SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: H I observations

 \section{H {\sc I} observations}

-We obtain H\,{\sc i} observations from HI-MaNGA GBT observation \citep{2019MNRAS.488.3396M} for five of our sample galaxy systems, including system 4, 7, 8, 9, and 10.
-While ALFALFA seems to have observed the system 13, we find that the actual center of this observation has large offset from this galaxy system.
+We obtain H\,{\sc i} observations from HI-MaNGA, which is a follow-up program aiming to collect 21 cm data for MaNGA targets \citep{2019MNRAS.488.3396M}.
+HI-MaNGA uses the Robert C. Bryd Green Bank Telescope (GBT) and provides single-dish 21 cm data with a FWHM of $8.8^{\prime}$.
+We find HI-MaNGA observations for five of our sample galaxy systems, including system 1, 2, 3, 5, and 6.
+We also cross-check our data with the Arecibo Legacy Fast Arecibo L-band Feed Array (ALFALFA) survey \citep{haynes2018}.
+While ALFALFA seems to have observed the system 4, we find that the actual center of this observation has large offset from this galaxy system.

 Fig.~\ref{fig:a3} shows their H\,{\sc i} spectra along the `velocity' (or $cz$) axis.
 Typical noise level in the flux measurement ranges from 0.001 $\sim$ 0.002 mJy.
-The signal level in system 4 as well as in system 8 is too low to be considered as a valid detection.
+The signal level in system 2 as well as in system 6 is too low to be considered as a valid detection.
 The double-peaked profiles indicate the rotation of gas inside the galaxy, which in our case perfectly match the rotation velocity of ionized gas.
 One can further estimate the total neutral gas content with integrated H\,{\sc i} intensity.
-The H\,{\sc i} masses for these observations are: log(M$\rm _{HI}$/M$_{\odot}$) = 9.44 for system 4; log(M$\rm _{HI}$/M$_{\odot}$) = 9.13 for system 7; log(M$\rm _{HI}$/M$_{\odot}$) < 9.47 for system 8; log(M$\rm _{HI}$/M$_{\odot}$) = 9.70 for system 9; log(M$\rm _{HI}$/M$_{\odot}$)=9.84 for system 10.
-We note that for system 8, the non-detection gives an upper limit for the H\,{\sc i} mass.
-While for system 4, the poor detection means the value should not be considered reliable.
+The H\,{\sc i} masses for these observations are: log(M$\rm _{HI}$/M$_{\odot}$) = 9.13 for system 1; log(M$\rm _{HI}$/M$_{\odot}$) = 9.44 for system 2; log(M$\rm _{HI}$/M$_{\odot}$) = 9.70 for system 3; log(M$\rm _{HI}$/M$_{\odot}$)=9.84 for system 5; log(M$\rm _{HI}$/M$_{\odot}$) < 9.47 for system 6.

-In system 4, system 8, and system 9, there appear to be very weak off-galaxy H\,{\sc i} emission in the spectra.
+In system 2, system 5, and system 6, there appear to be very weak off-galaxy H\,{\sc i} emission in the spectra.
 However, their signals are comparable to the noise level.
 In addition, there are discrepancies between their line centers and the ionized gas velocity of \ha\ blobs.
-The \ha\ blob in system 8 is redshifted by $300\sim400$ km/s relative to the systemic velocity of the galaxy which is at 14,053km/s, making it very consistent with the H\,{\sc i} line at 14,400 km/s.
+The \ha\ blob in system 6 is redshifted by $300\sim400$ km/s relative to the systemic velocity of the galaxy which is at 14,053km/s, making it very consistent with the H\,{\sc i} line at 14,400 km/s.
 Also, the central galaxy is line-less.
 Therefore, this \ha\ blob could potentially be associated with a cloud of neutral gas indicated by the H\,{\sc i} signal.
 Regardless, spectrum with higher S/N would be helpful for verification.

 \bsp